 Syncope is a symptom that can be caused by many different factors.
 When it comes to treatment, there is no "one size fits all" approach, making an accurate diagnosis very important.
 Treatment should address the underlying cause of syncope.

 The risk of cardiovascular syncope increases with age.
 Cardiovascular syncope usually is sudden.
 There may be no warning signs that an individual is about to faint.
 Review our list of risk factors and causes here.

 2009 — The Task Force for the Diagnosis and Management of Syncope of the European Society of Cardiology (ESC).
-Developed in collaboration with European Heart Rhythm Association, Heart Failure Association and the Society, this is a revised version of the former 2004 ESC Guidelines on Syncope.
+Developed in collaboration with the European Heart Rhythm Association, the Heart Failure Association, and the Heart Rhythm Society.
+This is a revised version of the 2004 ESC Guidelines on Syncope.

 Some abnormal heart rhythms can happen without the person knowing it, while some may cause the feeling of the heart “racing,” lightheadedness, or dizziness.
 At some point in life, many adults have had short-lived heart rhythm changes that are not serious.

 Cardioversion is a corrective procedure where an electrical shock is delivered to the heart to convert, or change, an abnormal heart rhythm back to normal sinus rhythm.
 Most elective or "non-emergency" cardioversions are performed to treat atrial fibrillation (A Fib) or atrial flutter (AFL), non-life threatening abnormal heart rhythms.
 Cardioversion is used in emergency situations to correct an abnormal rhythm when it is accompanied by faintness, low blood pressure, chest pain, difficulty breathing, or loss of consciousness.

 This program is designed to provide electrophysiologists, cardiologists, cardiovascular surgeons, internists, and associated professionals with state-of-the-art information.